We are here to help

-If you are constantly thinking about the same issue and feeling sad, or your issue is stopping you fully engaging in your life, then you may need counselling.
+If you are constantly thinking about the same issue and feeling sad, or something is stopping you fully engaging in your life and you are not sure why, then you may need counselling.
 You might be feeling anxious and struggling to sleep at night and not sure what is at the root of your anxiety.
 Having such constant worry can leave you feeling mentally and physically exhausted; counselling will help you to make sense of your thoughts and feelings.

 It can be daunting asking for help and some people may view it as a sign of weakness.
 But it is not, it a sign of personal strength and courage and that you want to improve your life.

 You will be encouraged to talk about your thoughts and feelings in a safe, confidential place free of critical judgments it will help you to get a better understanding of your distress and help you to find your own solution.